Find ways to maximize tax breaks, so you have more money in your pocket.

 1. Plan for Taxes All Year Round

-Estimated tax payments are generally due on April 15th, June 15th, September 15th, and January 15th of the following tax year for the calendar year taxpayers.
+Estimated quarterly tax payments are generally due on April 15th, June 15th, September 15th, and January 15th of the following tax year for the calendar year taxpayers.
 Form W-2 and 1099s must be mailed to recipients by January 31st and to the IRS by February 28th.
-Many business tax returns are due on March 15th.
-Individual returns and those for C-Corporations are due April 15th.
+Many business tax returns are due on March 15th, while those for C-Corporations are due on April 15th.
+This year, individual returns are due May 17th*.
 Payroll tax forms are due to the IRS on April 30th, July 31st, October 31st, and January 31st.
 Other state and local deadlines may apply depending on where you are located.

 Make sure you know which deadlines apply to you and mark them on your calendar.
 It may seem tedious now, but you’ll thank yourself later when you never miss another deadline.